Effective today, Wednesday, November 24, 2021, HSHS St. Francis Hospital will allow two visitors per patient.

 - Pediatric patient: Two parents and/or guardians who must stay in the patient’s room for duration of visit.

-- Adult inpatients: Two visitors during the hours of 8 a.m. – 8 p.m.
+- Adult inpatients: Two visitors per patient per day during the hours of 8 a.m. – 8 p.m.

 - Pediatrics inpatients: Two parents or guardians allowed.

-- Women and infants center: Up to two support persons who must stay the same for the duration of the hospital stay.
+- Women and infants center: Two support persons during delivery who must remain the same for the duration of the hospital stay.

 Surgery (inpatient and outpatient): Two visitors in the waiting room only for the duration of the surgical procedure.

-Patients with intellectual and/or developmental disability or cognitive impairments: Up to two support persons.
+Patients with intellectual and/or developmental disability or cognitive impairments: Two support persons.

-These guidelines are subject to change at any time to address the health needs of our communities.
+Visitor guidelines are subject to change at any time to address the health needs of our communities.
+By putting these guidelines in place, St. Francis Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.